Elfsong/Luna/README.md

 Our precomputed train/test data files are listed in  ```"data/test.csv"``` and ``` "data/train.csv"```

-### 4. Creating Product Name and Software Version lists for use in predictions and Creating the train/test data for the binary classifier
+### 4. Compiling the Product Name and Software Version lists and Creating the train/test data for the binary classifier

 Please check the README in ```create_resources```

+### 5. Neo4J: Visualizing your data via graphs

+Please check the installation and setup details in ```neo4j_setup```